shivannis/xandr-docs-public/xandr-docs/articles/bidders/delivery-type-service.md

 ---
 title: Bidders - Delivery Type Service
-description: The article outlines the Delivery Type Service, explaining how it allows users to identify registered video content delivery types in the Xandr system.
-It also mentions the capability to add video content fields to line item or deal line item targeting. ms.date: 10/28/2023
+description: The article covers Xandr's Delivery Type Service, allowing users to identify registered video content delivery types.
+It also discusses the ability to add video content fields for targeting in line items or deal line items. ms.date: 10/28/2023
 ---